ali-kishk/AmpliconNet/README.md

 The database we use for modeling is SILVA 16S RNA.
 Here a small sample of it for testing SILVA_132_dump.fasta .

-For full training you can download the whole data from here: https://www.arb-silva.de/fileadmin/silva_databases/release_132/Exports/SILVA_132_SSURef_tax_silva.fasta.gz
+For full training you can download the whole SILVA data from here: https://www.arb-silva.de/fileadmin/silva_databases/release_132/Exports/SILVA_132_SSURef_tax_silva.fasta.gz

-For Beginners:
+For Beginners in metagenomics:

 A nice introduction to Taxanomic classification: https://www.youtube.com/watch?v=HkwFdzFLZ0I